IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 Edit the config lines in the shell script (zipdownload) to configure database access credentials.
 Do note that the executable does not need access to the entire Dataverse database.
-A secuirity-conscious admin can create a dedicated database user with access to just one table:
+A security-conscious admin can create a dedicated database user with access to just one table:
 ``CUSTOMZIPSERVICEREQUEST``.

 to activate in Dataverse::

    curl -X PUT -d '/cgi-bin/zipdownload' http://localhost:8080/api/admin/settings/:CustomZipDownloadServiceUrl